alexstyl/contactstore/docs/fetch_contacts.md

-All fetch operations in ContactStore come from the `ContactStore#fetchContacts()` function.
+All fetch operations in Contact Store come from the `ContactStore#fetchContacts()` function.
 The function creates a [Flow](https://developer.android.com/kotlin/flow) which will emit the contacts requested.
 This Flow never completes and will continue emitting as soon as an update to the contacts is detected.

-Each contact in ContactStore comes with some basic information, such as their contact ID, their display name and whether they are starred or not.
+Each contact in Contact Store comes with some basic information, such as their contact ID, their display name and whether they are starred or not.

 ## Fetching all contacts (Contact List)